-In 1929, a cafe area was added to the east side of the building
+In 1929, a cafe area was added to the east side of the Hatfield building

 For a number of years the cafe was operated by Wade Goff who was famous for his brain sandwiches.

-At some point in time, Wade Goff built Wades Hamburgers at 2030 Frederick Avenue
+In 1933, Wade Goff opened Wades Hamburgers at 2030 Frederick Avenue

-In 1951, the Wades Hamburgers building was demolished and Wade moved his business to a new location at 16th & Mitchell Avenue, thus Wade's Indian Grill was born.
+In 1953, the Wade's Hamburgers moved his business to a new location at 1702 Mitchell Avenue, Wade's Indian Grill was born.